-All words have multiple meanings, but often one stands out above the others as being clearly the most useful.
-That’s not the case with value, whose most useful meaning is hard to detect.
+All words have multiple meanings, but often a single meaning stands out as the most useful.
+But that’s not the case with value, whose most useful meaning is hard to detect.

 Look at the ways we use the word value in business: